actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart/04 Time Provider.md

 ## Service Annotations

 The  @ProvidedService annotation tells the Jadex runtime that this agent provides a service of type *ITimeService.class*.
-The @Service annotation furthermore states, that the agent class implements the service itself instead of having a seperate class for the service implementation.
+The @Service annotation furthermore states, that the agent class implements the service itself instead of having a separate class for the service implementation.

 See, e.g.,  [Services.Providing Services](../../services/services/#providing-services) for more details on the @ProvidedService annotation.

 ## Object Attributes

 There are two fields declared in the class.
 The first just holds a string of the agent's location.
 The location is computed using an HTTP request to a free GeoIP service in the *determineLocation()* method.
 The field is accessed in the *getLocation()* method to return the immutable location of the service.
-(Remember that this value is cached) 02 Time Service Interface/#the-getname-method
+Remember that this value is cached as described [before](../02 Time Service Interface/#the-getlocation-method).
+*todo: test link to before*

 The second field is a set of the current subscriptions to the time service.
-The object type *SubscriptionIntermediateFuture* used for the set will be explained next.
+The object type *SubscriptionIntermediateFuture* represents the server side of the subscription future as described for the [time service interface's *subscribe()* method](../02 Time Service Interface/#the-subscribe-method)
+*todo: test link to subscribe method*

+## The Subscribe Method

+*todo*

+## The Agent Life Cycle

+*todo*